ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-3D-Printing-Intro.md

 <img alt="stack" src="{{ '/img/2018-09-28-3D-Printing/fdm.png' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 500px;">

-With `Fused Deposition Modeling` the printed model is created by melting a compound, this being mostly PLA/ABS/PETG, and tracing the model layer by layer, each layer thickening the model as the printer deposits more material on the model.
+With `Fused Deposition Modeling` the printed model is created by melting a compound (this being mostly PLA/ABS/PETG) and tracing the model layer by layer, each layer thickening the model as the printer deposits more material on the model.

 In the image above all the main pieces for an FDM printer are visible.
 The nozzle is moved on the Z-axis, and the build plate is moved on the X/Y-axes by stepper motors which control the movement up to one tenth or even one twentieth of a millimeter.
 A spool of material is fed into the nozzle which melts it and deposits it onto the model by use of extrusion wheels/stepper motors.

 FDM printers are widely available both ready to use and as kits that require assembly, these are also the most affordable type of printers on the market.
-Some even require you to print more components for the printer with the printer itself.
+You can always extends your printer and even print replacements for broken components.

 <div style="text-align: center; margin: 0px auto;">
     <a href="{{ '/img/2018-09-28-3D-Printing/fdm-print1.jpg' | prepend: site.baseurl }}" data-lightbox="fdm" data-title="Test 'benchy' stress test prints">